karbis/bruhshot/README.md

 # bruhshot
-A ripoff of Lightshot, made in Winforms, sadly.
+A ripoff of Lightshot, made in winforms, sadly.

 # How to use
-F2 to "start" screenshotting
+- F2 to start a screenshot

-Escape to cancel screenshot
+- Escape to cancel screenshot

-Ctrl-c to copy screenshot to clipboard
+- Ctrl+C to copy screenshot to clipboard

-Draw on the screenshot region to.. draw.
+- Ctrl+S to save screenshot
+- Ctrl+Z/Y to undo/redo

 # Notes